database-design-assignments/contemporary-issues-gabriellageis/README.md

-# Contemporary Issues In Data
+# Data Privacy Violations with Period Tracking Apps

-This assignment is a response to two articles with differing viewpoints on the data-related issue of women's health data, specifically the topic of period-tracking apps.
+This assignment is a response to two articles with differing viewpoints on the data privacy issue of women's health data, specifically the topic of period-tracking apps.

 ## Article 1